budostylz/Algorithms-and-Data-Structures-Practice/README.md

 3. Design the Algorithm
 4. Prove Correctness: Incorporate Mathematical Proofs
+5. Analyse the Algorithm
+6. Code the Algorithm

 [Algorithm Design & Analysis Process | What are the steps to design an algorithm ?](https://www.youtube.com/watch?v=6BWvV4xVh8U&list=PLftH_KTPtiBKPAbFwv0srGgzxVZFm65JX)